DrewRic/Note-Taker/README.md

 - [License](#license)

 ## Installation
-To properly get the VS code to work, certain packages need to be installed.
+To properly get the VS code to work, certain packages need to be installed: Express and uuid
-    -Express
-    -uuid

 The application was deployed using Render.
-The URL to the deployed application is:
+The URL to the deployed application is: https://note-taker-1sbc.onrender.com

 ## Usage
 The application allows a user to write, save, and delete their notes.